Click through for the Social care 360 sections

 Unit costs, average weighted standard hourly rate for the provision of home care – external

 Adjusted to 2020/21 prices using September 2021 GDP deflators from HM Treasury Adult Social Care Activity and Finance Report, NHS Digital Care home beds

 Care home (residential/nursing home) beds per 100 people 75+

 As reported Palliative and End of Life Care Profiles, Public Health England

-Calculated percentage change between 2013 and 2020 Data provided directly by CQC Vacancies
+Calculated year-on-year change Data provided directly by CQC Vacancies